Israel–United States relations: Recognition of the State of Israel

-As the end of the mandate approached, the decision to recognize the Jewish state remained contentious, with significant disagreement between President Truman, his domestic and campaign adviser, Clark Clifford, and both the State Department and Defense Department.
-Truman, while sympathetic to the Zionist cause, was most concerned about relieving the plight of the displaced persons; Secretary of State George Marshall feared U.S. backing of a Jewish state would harm relations with the Muslim world, limit access to Middle Eastern oil, and destabilize the region.
-On May 12, 1948, Truman met in the Oval Office with Secretary of State Marshall, Under Secretary of State Robert A. Lovett, Counsel to the President Clark Clifford, and several others to discuss the Palestine situation.
+As the end of the mandate approached, the decision to recognize the Jewish state remained contentious, with significant disagreement between Truman, his domestic and campaign adviser, Clark Clifford, and both the State Department and Defense Department.
+Truman, while sympathetic to the Zionist cause—and personally lobbied for recognition by old friend Eddie Jacobson—was most concerned about relieving the plight of the displaced persons; Secretary of State George Marshall feared U.S. backing of a Jewish state would harm relations with the Muslim world, limit access to Middle Eastern oil, and destabilize the region.
+On May 12, 1948, Truman met with Secretary of State Marshall, Under Secretary of State Robert A. Lovett, Counsel to the President Clark Clifford, and others to discuss the Palestine situation.
 Clifford argued in favor of recognizing the new Jewish state in accordance with the partition resolution.
 Marshall opposed Clifford's arguments, contending that they were based on domestic political considerations in the election year.
-Marshall said that, if Truman followed Clifford's advice and recognized the Jewish state, then he would vote against Truman in the election.
+The Secretary of State said that, if Truman followed Clifford's advice and recognized the Jewish state, then Marshall would vote against Truman in the election.
 Truman did not clearly state his views in the meeting.

 Two days later, on May 14, 1948, the United States, under Truman, became the first country to extend any form of recognition.
 This happened within hours of the Jewish People's Council gathering at the Tel Aviv Museum and David Ben-Gurion declaring "the establishment of a Jewish state in Eretz Israel, to be known as the State of Israel".
 The phrase "in Eretz Israel" is the only place in the Declaration of the Establishment of the State of Israel containing any reference to the location of the new State.

 The text of the communication from the provisional government of Israel to Truman was as follows:

 MY DEAR MR. PRESIDENT: I have the honor to notify you that the state of Israel has been proclaimed as an independent republic within frontiers approved by the General Assembly of the United Nations in its Resolution of 29 November 1947, and that a provisional government has been charged to assume the rights and duties of government for preserving law and order within the boundaries of Israel, for defending the state against external aggression, and for discharging the obligations of Israel to the other nations of the world in accordance with international law.
 The Act of Independence will become effective at one minute after six o'clock on the evening of 14 May 1948, Washington time.

 With full knowledge of the deep bond of sympathy which has existed and has been strengthened over the past thirty years between the Government of the United States and the Jewish people of Palestine, I have been authorized by the provisional government of the new state to tender this message and to express the hope that your government will recognize and will welcome Israel into the community of nations.